 Your goals should be relevant to your overall plans in life.
 Achieving your goals should be contributing something positive or provides a benefit to your life.

-Going back to our previous example of saving at least $600, achieving this goal would definitely provide benefits to my life personally.
-It also aligns with my overall goal to be financially free.
-Since this goal is relevant to my overall plans in life, I would be more motivated to accomplish it.
+Going back to our previous example of saving at least $600, achieving this goal would definitely provide benefits to your life personally.
+Saving more money also aligns with your overall financial goals.
+Since this goal is relevant to your overall plans in life, you would be more motivated to accomplish it.

 Finally, you want your goal to have a time limit where you set an end date to achieve your goal.
 For example, to improve our previous goal of saving at least $600, you could say, “I want to save at least $600 in the next 12 months.”

-I would be much more motivated to accomplish my goal if I know I have a set amount of time to accomplish it.
-Without adding that target time limit, I may only save $50 here and there when I can.
-But knowing I only have 12 months to accomplish this goal, I would be much more disciplined to try and save $50 every month.
+You would be much more motivated to accomplish your goal if you know you have a set amount of time to accomplish it.
+Without adding that target time limit, you may only save $50 here and there when you can.
+But knowing you only have 12 months to accomplish this goal, you would be much more disciplined to try and save $50 every month.

 What Are Some Good Financial Gaols?